danialfarid/ng-file-upload/README.md

 You can find the sample server code in Java/GAE [here](https://github.com/danialfarid/angular-file-upload/blob/master/src/com/df/angularfileupload/FileUpload.java).

 There is a CDN available here: [http//cdn.jsdelivr.net/angular.file-upload/0.1.1/angular-file-upload.js](//cdn.jsdelivr.net/angular.file-upload/0.1.1/angular-file-upload.js)
-If you wish to use this CDN you need to add a crossdomain.xml file to your root server in order for the Adbobe Flash to be able to upload the file for IE.
+ Only if you use this CDN you need to add a crossdomain.xml file to your root server in order for the Adbobe Flash to be able to upload the file for IE.

-crossdomain.xml
+crossdomain.xml (Only needed if you are using CDN)
 ```crossdomain.xml
 <?xml version="1.0" ?>
 <cross-domain-policy>